HAYVENO/Nookr-App/README.md

 -  Easy navigation and user-friendly design
 -  Available on **Desktop and Tablets**

-Go from **Noob-cook** to **King-Chef** in minutes with **Nookr - your personal kitchen companion.**
+Go from **Noob-cook** to **King-Chef** in minutes with **Nookr - your personal kitchen companion. 😉**

-> DISCLAIMER: Nookr is NOT a commercial app, it is a study project.

-OK, that was a bit extensive on the _marketing_ side of things xD.
-Nonetheless, if you enjoyed the READ ME, please don't hesitate to star 🌟 the repo.
+OK, don't mind my mid attempt at marketing.
+But if you find the work I did with the app beautiful, or you just as much as enjoyed the READ ME, please don't hesitate to star 🌟 the repo.
 Thanks!